dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Run `Install-Package Microsoft.EntityFrameworkCore.Sqlite`

-Later in this tutorial you will be using some Entity Framework Tools to maintain the database.
+Later in this tutorial you will be using some Entity Framework Core tools to maintain the database.
 So install the tools package as well.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Tools`